About Rawsar & My Bio

 Rawsar - The Early Years

-As the years progressed I moved away from LED to LCD and then quartz analogue.
+As the years progressed I, like many, moved away from LED to LCD and then quartz analogue.
 However in the early 1990’s I decided I wanted something different, something that was unique.
 This was the point where I thought I would revive my passion for digital watches, particularly LEDs.
 Now older and with more spending power I purchased a new old stock Pulsar sport LED watch.

 The watch on the left is my 1st and much loved and worn Pulsar LED.